CHAPTER 39 - ON-SITE WASTEWATER CONTRACTORS AND INSPECTORS CERTIFICATION BOARD

 (2) documentation that the requestor is serving in the Armed Forces of the United States and is eligible for an extension of time to file a tax return pursuant to G.S.
 105-249.2.

-(b) The Board shall grant an on-site wastewater contractor, inspector, or evaluator an extension of time to obtain CE requirements if he or she has a disability or illness that prevents him or her from complying with CE requirements.
+(b) The Board shall grant an on-site wastewater contractor, point-of-sale inspector, private compliance inspector, or evaluator an extension of time to complete CE requirements if he or she has a disability or illness that prevents him or her from complying with CE requirements.
 In order to receive the waiver, the requestor shall provide the Board with the following:

 (1) written request for waiver; and

-(2) documentation that describes the disability or illness and explains how the disability or illness prevents the contractor, inspector, or evaluator from complying with the Board's CE requirements.
-Documentation includes a letter from a licensed physician, nurse practitioner (NP), or physician assistant (PA).
+(2) a letter from a licensed physician, nurse practitioner (NP), or physician assistant (PA) that describes the requestor's disability or illness and explains how the disability or illness prevents the contractor, point-of-sale inspector, private compliance inspector, or evaluator from complying with the Board's CE requirements.

-(c) Where on a case-by-case basis the Board determines that due to an undue hardship (such as natural disaster or illness of family member) the contractor, inspector, or evaluator could not reasonably be expected to comply with the Board's CE requirements, the contractor, inspector, or evaluator shall be granted an extension of time in which to obtain the required CE credits.
+(c) Where on a case-by-case basis the Board determines that due to an undue hardship (such as natural disaster or illness of family member) the contractor, point-of-sale inspector, or private compliance inspector, evaluator could not comply with the Board's CE requirements, the contractor, point-of-sale inspector, private compliance inspector, or evaluator shall be granted an extension of time in which to obtain the required CE credits.
 To be considered for an extension of time, a requestor shall submit the following:

 (1) written request for extension; and